samueltezera28/alx-higher_level_programming/0x12-javascript-warm_up/README.md

 You must use console.log(...) to print all output
 You are not allowed to use var
 You must use a loop (while, for, etc.)

+###9-add.js

+Write a script that prints the addition of 2 integers

+The first argument is the first integer
+The second argument is the second integer
+You have to define a function with this prototype: function add(a, b) You must use console.log(...) to print all output
+You are not allowed to use var